CID (Indian TV series): Other initiatives

 On 7 July 2006, a nationwide talent hunt by Sony India. called Operation Talaash was launched in search of a new officer to join the CID team.
 This concluded on 1 September 2006, with Vivek V. Mashru being chosen to play Sub-Inspector Vivek.
 Sony Entertainment Television had launched CID: Gallantry Awards, an initiative to encourage and honour acts of bravery in society on 26 January 2010 Republic Day.
 The second edition of this initiative was aired on 23 January 2011.
 The third and fourth editions were aired on 1 April 2012 and 14 April 2013 respectively.
 On 10 July 2015; Sony TV announced the Shaatir Lekhak Contest, in which 3 incomplete stories and clues were presented.
 Contestants were required to complete any one story out of three.
 The contest ended on 26 July 2015.
 The winning story appeared in episodes and prizes were also given to the winner.
 From the total entries, 3 winners were selected, one for each story.
 The result for the winners were declared during one of the episodes of CID prior to 1 September 2015.

 Crossovers

 CID had three crossover episodes with the series Aahat, once on 13–14 November 2009, second time on 12–13 February 2010, and third time on 25–26 June 2010.
 It also had crossover episodes with Adaalat, once on 3–4 December 2010; second time on 14–15 July 2012 titled CID Viruddh Adaalat and third time on 20 December 2014 titled CID V/S Adaalat – Karmyudh.
-Also, it had a crossover with Taarak Mehta Ka Ooltah Chashmah titled Mahasangam, it started and ended in July 2014.
+Also, it had a crossover with Taarak Mehta Ka Ooltah Chashmah titled Mahasangam, it started and ended in July 2014..
+CID Team has also appeared in episode 23 of Kaun Banega Crorepati Season 8 which aired on 24 September 2014.